We're putting sustainability at the centre of everything we do at UAL.

 Construction and refurbishment

 Over the past 10 years, we’ve invested £350 million across all our campuses.
 Our libraries have a brand-new look, we’ve revamped historic buildings and built state-of-the-art new facilities, plus we’re proud to be one of the most sustainable universities in the world.
-Our Design brief for Sustainability Checklist (PDF 274KB) ensures that all new major developments achieve BREEAM Excellent and an Energy Performance Certificate rated ‘A’.
+Our Design brief for Sustainable Development (PDF 274KB) ensures that all new major developments achieve BREEAM Excellent and an Energy Performance Certificate rated ‘A’.
 This policy has helped us to create sustainable buildings at all four campuses.

 Travel and transport